gbadev-org/tonc/content/asm.md

 So which to use?
 Well, that depends actually.
 All things being equal, the second one is better because it's one instruction and label shorter.
 As far as I know, this is what GCC uses.
 The problem is that some things may be more equal than others.
 If the IF-clause is exceptional (i.e., the minor branch), it'd mean that the second version almost always takes the branch, while the first version would hardly ever branch, so on average the latter would be faster.

 Which one you chose is entirely up to you as you know your intentions best.
 I hope.
 For the remainder of this chapter I'll use the skip-branch because in demonstrations things usually are equal.
-Of course, if the clause is small enough you can just use conditional instructions and be done with it <span class="kbd">:)</span>.
+Of course, if the clause is small enough you can just use conditional instructions and be done with it <kbd>:)</kbd>.

 #### Common branching constructs